elafarge/simd-benchmarking/README.md

 * Generate a random array of integers containing values between `a` and `b`
 * Run the naive `find` on it
-* Run it's vectorial counterpart and measure the performance gain.
+* Run its vectorial counterpart and measure the performance gain.
 * Run the non vectorial parallel version of `find` and compare it against the naive one
 * Run the vectorized, parallel version of `find` and compare it against the